milvergithub/mdata-table/README.md

 # mdata-table (responsive)
 # Overview
 This library support to angular 4, 5 and 6.
-There are many options for customize your table you can customize everything cell and everything.
+There are many options for customize your table you can customize everything cell and everything
 # Demo
 <https://`demo-mdata-table.stackblitz.io>